codicolus/haildata_analysis/scripts/analysing_haildata_using_tmap_md.md

 Also, an older study by [Doswell III et al. 2005](https://journals.ametsoc.org/waf/article/20/4/577/38967) analyzed the hail occurrence probability over the CONUS region.
-Especially their severe hail distribution for hail sizes \(\ge\) 2 inches matches well with the hail data in 2015 (see Figure 9 in [Doswell III et al. 2005](https://journals.ametsoc.org/waf/article/20/4/577/38967))
+Especially their severe hail distribution for hail sizes ≥ 2 inches matches well with the hail data for the year 2015 (see Figure 9 in [Doswell III et al. 2005](https://journals.ametsoc.org/waf/article/20/4/577/38967))

 The counted hail days for the year 2015 are also in accordance with the